serverless/serverless-slackbot/README.md

 ```
 $ serverless resources deploy
 ```
+* Deploy the functions and endpoints with:
+```
+$ serverless dash deploy
+```
+* Make note of the endpoints that was returned to you.
+You'll use them to set up the Slack app in the next step

 * Register a Slack Application
+* Add the GET endpoint that was returned to you in the previous step to the "Redirect URI" field
 * Register one SlashCommand for your application.
-We recommend it being the name of your bot (e.g., Charles)
+We recommend it being the name of your bot (e.g., Charles).
+For the SlashCommand endpoint, add the POST endpoint that was returned to you in the previous step.

-* Set the following environment variables in your Serverless Project.
+* Copy the `Client_ID` and `Client_SECRET` you created with your application and Set the following environment variables in your Serverless Project.
 Use `$ serverless env set` and `$ serverless env list`
   * **SLACK_OAUTH_CLIENT_ID**
   * **SLACK_OAUTH_CLIENT_SECRET**

-* Deploy the functions and endpoints with:
-```
-$ serverless dash deploy
-```
 * Make an **Add to Slack** button and also make sure you add the correct [Slack Scopes](https://api.slack.com/docs/oauth-scopes) that your bot will require.
 Here is a good starter template with some popular scopes:
 ```
 https://slack.com/oauth/authorize?scope=incoming-webhook+commands+bot+team%3Aread+users%3Aread+chat%3Awrite%3Abot+emoji%3Aread+reactions%3Awrite&client_id=YOURSLACKCLIENTIDGOESHERE
 ```
+* Authorize and test your new Slack appliaction by visting the previous authorization url.
+After you authorize, you should be notified of the success of the authorization in your Slack team. try `/<your-slash-command> help`  and make sure everything is working great.

 ## Building Your Bot

 #### Adding Skills
 Every file in the module's `skills` folder is automatically loaded, so just add files in there to add skills.
 Reference the existing skills in the `skills` folder for examples, or simply copy them.
+After you add your new skills, deploy your changes with `serverless function deploy` and choose the `incoming` function.
+Your new skill should be available right away and you can try it out on Slack.

 #### Adding Events
 Your Serverless-SlackBot also features a neat event handler system.
 We're not entirely sure how this will grow.
 Currently, it only handles one event: what happens when authorization is completed.